 Student visa: required

-Canadians must obtain a tourist card, called the Multiple Migratory Form for Foreigners or FMM, from their airline or immigration authorities at Mexican points of entry.
-To obtain a tourist card, Canadians must present a valid passport.
-If you do not obtain a tourist card upon arrival, your entry will be considered illegal and you may be fined, detained or expelled from the country.
+You must obtain a tourist card (Multiple Immigration Form) to enter Mexico.
+If you don’t obtain a tourist card upon arrival, your entry will be considered illegal and you may be fined, detained or expelled from the country.

 Length of stay